ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 We introduce the basics here, and continue in in Chapters [-@sec:analysis-2] and [-@sec:analysis-3].

-The basic idea is to measure how an algorithm behaves as the input size grows.
+The basic idea is to describe how an algorithm behaves as the input size grows.
 We do this by classifying algorithms into *complexity classes*.
 We have already been doing this in earlier chapters, when saying that Binary search is logarithmic time,